bilektugrul/SimpleServerTools/README.md

 # SimpleServerTools

-A well-coded Essentials alternative with many commands and features.
+A well-coded (it was...)
+Essentials alternative with many commands and features.
 SST doesn't contain any non-useful and pointless command.
 You can edit many features of the plugin as you wish.
 You can change every message.

 ## Requirements